JoinColony/colonyToken/README.md

 ## Deployment

+We use a hosted Ethereum node cluster - [Infura](https://infura.io) for deployment to main and test networks.

 Flattened contracts are in source control under `flattened` folder and can be generated via `yarn run flatten:contracts` which uses [solidity-flattener](https://github.com/BlockCatIO/solidity-flattener) which you can install via `pip3 install solidity-flattener`